Intersectionality: Education

-Intersectionality in education involves considering multiple elements of peoples' identities to increase accessibility—such as language, learning style, and disabilities.
+Intersectionality in education involves considering multiple elements of people's identities to increase accessibility, such as language, learning style, and disabilities.
 Laura Gonzales and Janine Butler say that an intersectional approach can help decrease the impact of disadvantages in the learning environment.
 For example, the research by Gonzales and Butler found benefits from incorporating bilingual delivery, adjustments for disability, and inclusion of marginalized subjects in their writing assignments.
 Authors Collin Lamout Craig and Staci Maree suggest there are also benefits for intersectionality in aiding acknowledgment and understanding in academia.

 Within the institution of education, Sandra Jones' research on working-class women in academia takes into consideration meritocracy within all social strata, but argues that it is complicated by race and the external forces that oppress.

 Employment

 Intersectional approaches to employment may be implemented in different ways in different organizations.
 Within the UK charity sector, Ashlee Christoffersen identified five different conceptualizations of intersectionality.
 "Generic intersectionality" was observed in policy areas, where intersectionality was conceptualized as developing policies to be in everyone's universal interest rather than being targeted to particular groups.
-"Pan equality" was concern for issues that affected most marginalised groups.
+"Pan equality" was a concern for issues that affected most marginalised groups.
 "Multi-strand intersectionality" attempted to consider different groups when making a decision, but rarely viewed the groups as overlapping or focused on issues for a particular group.
-"Diversity within" considered one main form of identity, such as gender, as most important while occasionally considering other aspects of identity, with these different forms of identity sometimes seen as detracting from the main identity.
-"Intersections of equality strands" considered the intersection of identities but no form of identity was seen as more relevant.
-In this approach it was sometimes felt that if one dealt with the most marginalized identity, the system would tend to work for all people.
+"Diversity within" is considered one main form of identity, such as gender, as most important, while occasionally considering other aspects of identity, with these different forms of identity sometimes seen as detracting from the main identity.
+"Intersections of equality strands" considered the intersection of identities, but no form of identity was seen as more relevant.
+In this approach, it was sometimes felt that if one dealt with the most marginalized identity, the system would tend to work for all people.
 Christoffersen referred to some of these meanings given to intersectionality as "additive" where inequalities are thought of as being added to and subtracted from one another.

 In the United States, studies of the labor market suggest there are economic inequalities due to the intersections of race and gender, including for African American women.
 In a book by Esther Chow and others, the authors write: "The impact of patriarchy and traditional assumptions about gender and families are evident in the lives of Chinese migrant workers, sex workers and their clients in South Korea, and Indian widows, but also Ukrainian migrants and Australian men of the new global middle class."